-- Set aside time each day to read with their child or to talk about what their child is reading.
+- Set aside a time each day to read with their child or to talk about what their child is reading.

 - Model reading at home each day.

 - Offer a literacy rich environment.

 Check-Ins Progress and Analysis Adjustments to Plan November 24 At Banded Peak, our staff have administered the Alberta Literacy Assessments (LENS, CC3) and Fountas and Pinnell for students in grades 2-8.
+At Banded Peak, our staff will review the new RVS writing assessment and explore strategies to integrate this tool into our teaching practice.
 Extensive discussions among staff from diverse grade levels have enabled us to pinpoint common trends and patterns in assessment outcomes.
 As a result, we've implemented Book Clubs for grades 3 and 4, along with small group and targeted instruction for grades 1-4.
-At Banded Peak, our staff will review the new RVS writing assessment and work together to integrate this tool into our teaching and assessment practices to provide benchmarking and progress data on students through a uniform approach.
 Furthermore, our regular 'Class Reviews' remain a consistent practice across all grades, emphasizing discussions centered on individual student progress and the implementation of tailored support strategies.
 March 15 At Banded Peak, our staff have recently completed administering the LeNS literacy assessment to grade 1 students and the CC3 assessment to grade 2 students.
 We are currently in the final stages of inputting data into Dossier.
 We are pleased with the results of these assessments and will Moving forward, the staff at Banded Peak will continue to explore strategies for effectively implementing the new RVS writing continuum into our practices.
-Additionally, we plan to administer one focused writing assessment using this tool before the end of the school year to provide the
+Additionally, we plan to administer one focused writing assessment using this tool before the end of the school year.

-School Education Plan 2023/24 continue discussions among the team to determine the next steps to support student achievement. following year's teachers with a beginning benchmark.
 Additionally, staff at Banded Peak have participated in professional learning sessions focused on implementing the new Rocky View Schools Writing Continuum for students in grades 3 and 7.

 Furthermore, our regular 'Class Reviews' remain a consistent practice across all grades, emphasizing discussions centered on individual student progress and the implementation of tailored support strategies.